Crushed Christmas: Family returns to El Paso to find Disneyland gifts destroyed after flight - NewsBreak

 The baggage claim tag that sealed the bag matched their bag number.

-Shocked and stunned, the family gathered the bag and bits of gifts on the conveyor belt and headed to the offices of Southwest Airlines.
+Shocked and stunned, the family gathered the bag, and the bits of gifts on the conveyor belt and headed to the offices of Southwest Airlines.

 There, according to the family, representatives told them that there had been an incident with their luggage – it had been run over – and the contents spilled on the tarmac.